AkshatSharma-Z/Dashboard-Gurgaon/README.md

 * 4+ red

 Cells with totals below 0.05 are hidden.
 Values displayed on each grid are rounded to two decimals and shown with a `%` sign.
 The sample data includes a single order; add more points in the `orders` array inside `index.html`.

+Use the **Export KML** button in the top-left corner of the map to download the current grid as a KML file.
+The exported file will have the same name as the HTML file, but with a `.kml` extension.